digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 ## Technical Details

 The implementation orientate itself on a Domain-Driven-Design approach in a functional style.
+This functional style plays nicely with the functional reactive programming of the currently only application using it.
-In the context of the latter, and without any integration for domain services or external layers, all data models are immutable.
+Without any integration for domain services or external layers, all data models are immutable.
 In result, the domain consists solely of object values without any entities.
-This functional style plays nicely with the functional reactive programming of the currently only application using it.
+Anyhow, the _Plan_ acts as aggregation root.
+It gets created from and is tightly coupled to an _Ausgangslage_.
+The _Plan_ than spans across the _Lebensmonate_ where each _Elternteil_ makes their choice per _Monat_.
+This main structure gets supplemented with many additional object values, representing important aspects of the domain.

 As the real-world domain is a German one, the implementation makes heavy use of the German language.
 Low level or pure technical parts are using English.
 The